Museums reviewed by parents: Winchester Science Centre

 There's plenty of science-themed reading material on offer, as well as Zero-Gravity Rovers (£3.00), Pocket Volcanoes (£3.99), UFO Sharpeners (£1.20), posters and hands-on science kits.

 Online treasures if you're too far to visit

 The Planetarium offers some fantastic free, downloadable materials and links for stargazers.
-Read the monthly night-sky guides, perfect for beginners, then explore some recommended astronomy websites or find out more about local astronomy clubs and events.

 Links to the National Curriculum